StuffGames/list-buddy-app/README.md

 # ListBuddy App

 ## About
 This is the repository for the front-end of *ListBuddy*.

+Run locally with `npm run dev`.

 ## Inspiration
 We wanted to create an application that could help people with executive dysfunction with managing and completing tasks.
 People with this behavioral symptom may feel helpless when it comes to getting tasks done, leading them to shut down and not complete any tasks at all.